chiedza-ikpeh/azure-database-migration505/README.md

      - Documented the success of the restoration process in the README file.

 - **Milestone 6: Georeplication Failover**

+  As I approached the conclusion of this project, the successful setup of geo-replication for the production Azure SQL Database brought a sense of relief and satisfaction.
+This critical step in fortifying the database system against potential disasters or disruptions was meticulously executed.
+Leveraging the Azure Portal, I configured a synchronized replica of the primary database in a separate geographical region, ensuring seamless synchronization between the two databases.
+Monitoring the replication status provided valuable insights into the effectiveness of the setup, reaffirming the importance of proactive disaster recovery measures.
+The geographical separation not only minimized shared risks but also bolstered overall data availability and integrity, marking a significant milestone in the optimization of database management and deployment on Microsoft Azure.

 - **Milestone 7: Microsoft Entra Directory Migration**

 ## Conclusion